jifems/adxsharing/receive-adx-data.md

 1. Click **Dataset** tab.
 You will need to specify a target Azure Data Explorer cluster for each dataset.
 This can be done by selecting the dataset and selecting "+ Map to target".
 You can select multiple datasets and map them to the same target as long as the source datasets are in the same Azure Data Centers.

 1. On the right hand side, a new pane will be displayed.
 Select an Azure Data Explorer cluster to receive the data.
 The Azure Data Explorer cluster you specify must be in the same location as the source cluster where data is shared from.
+If you don't have an Azure Data Explorer cluster in the same location as the source cluster, please create one and then continue the step.

     ![SQL Map](./media/sql-map-to-target.png)

     You can now access the received databases in your Azure Data Explorer cluster.

+## Troubleshoot
+To troubleshoot data sharing issues, refer to [Troubleshoot common issues](troubleshoot-adx-sharing.md).